MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-direct-enroll-macos.md

      > A downloaded enrollment profile is valid for two weeks after download.
 You can download as many enrollment profiles using this link as you need.
 Downloading a new profile does not render the previous one invalid, however, it also doesn't extend the previously downloaded file expiry time.
 As mentioned before, make sure that you don't have a device platform restriction targeted to your iOS/iPadOS devices, because it will cause the enrollment profile to fail when you try exporting it to macOS devices.

 1. Transfer the file to a macOS computer to install it directly.
-1. Double-click on the saved **.mobileconfig** to open the file in Profiles.
+1. Double-click the saved **mobileconfig** file to open the file in Profiles.
 1. When prompted to install the management profile, select **Install**.
 1. Confirm on the next prompt you want to install the management profile by selecting **Install**.
 1. Sign in with an admin account on the macOS device, and then select **OK**.